“…by God’s power accept your share of suffering for the gospel.” 2 Tim 1:8b

 What Steve appreciates about Kerry: I’ve witnessed her joy, faith, tremendous resolve and tenacity in the midst of tumultuous work contexts and transitions.
 Her hospitality is also out of this world.
 I’m sad that Kerry (along with husband Sean) will be relocating out of state, and will be stepping off the board this next season.

-Sean Curtis, Vice-President – “I have a deep passion to see healthy communities launch that are full of the aroma, vibrancy, life, and power of Jesus.
+Sean Curtis, “retired” from the board – “I have a deep passion to see healthy communities launch that are full of the aroma, vibrancy, life, and power of Jesus.
 As such, I’ve been a church-planter and pastor for the past 16 years, but have been involved in starting ministries for the past 26.
-Currently, I pastor Great Exchange Covenant Church in San Francisco.
-It’s been such an honor to walk with Steve over the past 5 years as members of a prayer group composed of local pastors and faith leaders, and I’ve had the joy of having a front-row seat to watch the Holy Spirit birth Kingdom Rice through Steve’s life.
+I was the pastor of Great Exchange Covenant Church in San Francisco and moving my family to SC without a concrete idea of what God has in store.
+But the call to move there has been affirmed by many in our close circles.
+It’s been such an honor to walk with Steve over the past 6 years as members of a prayer group composed of local pastors and faith leaders, and I’ve had the joy of having a front-row seat to watch the Holy Spirit birth Kingdom Rice through Steve’s life.
 So it’s a huge privilege to add whatever value I can to this part of KR’s development.
 My other great passion is spending time with my wife (Kerry) and my 2 daughters (Meryn and Lyvia).
 I’m also still on a bit of a high in the aftermath of the Warriors NBA Championship.”

 What Steve appreciates about Sean: This brother has taught me to be more present, invitational and Spirit-sensitive than perhaps any other brother as of late.
 I know few people who have pastored an Asian-American church with such surrender to the Father.
 With Kerry, Sean will be moving out of state and has stepped down from the board.